7-year-old immigrant girl dies after Border Patrol arrest

 - Some link depression, failed LASIK

-The agency did not provide the Associated Press with the statement it gave to the Post, despite repeated requests.
+The agency did not provide The Associated Press with the statement it gave to the Post, despite repeated requests.

+Processing 163 immigrants in one night could have posed challenges for the agency, whose detention facilities are meant to be temporary and don’t usually fit that many people.

+When a Border Patrol agent arrests someone, that person gets processed at a facility but usually spends no more than 72 hours in custody before they are either transferred to Immigration and Customs Enforcement or, if they’re Mexican, quickly deported home.